serverless/serverless-python-requirements/README.md

 ## Extra Config Options
 ### Caching
 This plugin supportrs two kinds of caching which are currently both enabled by default.
 First, a download cache that will cache downloads that pip needs to compile the packages.
 And second, a what we call "static caching" which caches output of pip after compiling everything for your requirements file.
-Since generally requirements.txt files rarely change, you will often see large amounts of speed improvements when enabling the static cache feature.
+Since generally requirements.txt files rarely change, the static cache feature will often offer a large speed improvement.
 These caches will be shared between all your projects if no custom cacheLocation is specified (see below).

 You can manually disable them if they are undesirable:
 ```yaml